 This jersey retains most of what we loved from the original Mighty Ducks jerseys, including the bad-ass crest and diagonal hem stripe.
 However, the new black base and teal shoulder yokes make it clear that this design is not a simple replication.
-Additional changes include Ducks logos on each shoulder as well as the bright-orange sticks on the logo.
+Additional changes include Ducks logos on each shoulder as well as the bright-orange sticks on the crest.

 Although many were clamoring for the team to bring back the original jerseys, I believe this jersey is an improvement.
 Although admittedly less unique, the black base is sharper and teal shoulder yokes visually balance the large hem.

 Unveiled the morning of the 2018 NHL Entry Draft, the Arizona Coyotes turned back the clock with their 1996 Kachina jerseys – only this time on the Adidas template.

 The familiar masked coyote and Southern detailing makes their return on these near-replication of the black Coyotes uniforms.
 Even the crescent moon Coyotes patches are brought back on the deep green shoulder yokes.
 The most noticeable difference is the black outline around the collar, which is part of the new Adidas look.

 The entire jersey has a very distinct look that fits perfectly with the non-traditional moxie of Southern expansion teams.
 It’s a little disappointing that the team did not go with a brand-new design, but it’ll be great to see these classics back on the ice.

 Calgary harkened back to the glory days of Lanny McDonald and Mike Vernon with the reintroduction of their 1989 Stanley Cup-winning jerseys.